skyglobal/web-toolkit/README.md

 3. Browse to http://localhost:4000

 ### Deployment
-In order to release a new version of the library, the version number in _config.yml must be incremented following the rules below:
+To release a new version with:
+  Code changes -  increment the version number (described below) in _config.yml.
+This will update gh-pages and the S3.
+  Documentation changes - Dont increment the version number.
+This will update gh-pages branch only.
+  Release Candidate changes - Add 'rc' to the end of the version number e.g. '1.0.1rc2'. this will update the S3 only

 #### Versioning
 This library should follow the [Semantic versioning specification](http://semver.org/).
 In short, that means the following:

-Version: X.Y.Z
+Version: X.Y.Z(rc)?

 - API changes that are **not backwards compatible**, and break existing calls using the API must increment the X value.